joshbegley/nyt-latest/README.md

-**A coin toss, megaphone and Donnarumma: Dissecting PSG's penalty shootout perfection**\
+**A coin toss, megaphone and Donnarumma: Dissecting PSG's penalty perfection**\
-`How French champions made their own slice of history at Anfield in a thrilling display of nerve - and some outside factors`\
+`How the French champions made their own slice of history at Anfield in a thrilling display of nerve - and some outside factors`\
 https://nytimes.com/athletic/6196282/2025/03/11/psg-liverpool-penalties-donnarumma/

 **Minnesota State House District 40B Special Election Results**\